COVID-19 research lab manages tightly controlled environment with desiccant dehumidifiers

 Desiccant dehumidifiers are less understood and less common than their refrigerant brethren.
 But, because of their unique capabilities, they’re often called upon to solve some of the toughest dehumidification jobs.

-These units can operate at much lower temperatures (sub-zero, to be clear) and provide precision control not possible with a refrigerant unit.
-When using a desiccant dehumidifier, like one from the Quest Trotec series, humidity levels can be maintained within 1-2%, because they never “cycle” through stages like refrigerant dehumidifiers.
+These units can operate at much lower temperatures (sub-zero, to be clear).
+They also provide precision control not possible with a refrigerant unit.
+When using a desiccant dehumidifier, like one from the Quest Trotec series, humidity levels can be maintained within 1-2%.
+This is because they never “cycle” through stages like refrigerant dehumidifiers.

 “The end result, when using a desiccant dehumidifier, is a remarkably consistent environment,” said Dan Dettmers, applications engineer at Quest.
 “For laboratories needing tightly controlled climates, this is the gold standard – allowing them to efficiently achieve the relative humidity levels they need.”

 And often, in lab settings, a small unit will do the trick.
 At La Jolla Institute for Immunology, Quest installed a TR110, which can remove 110 pints of water a day.
-In addition to being cost-effective, the unit takes up minimal space, making it easy to install no matter the room/building layout.
+It’s also cost-effective, and takes up minimal space, making it easy to install no matter the room/building layout.

 “This upgrade has allowed us to move more quickly against COVID-19 and every other disease we study,” Ollmann Saphire said.